do-your-own-seo/do-your-own-seo.github.io/README.md

 I am grateful to all the people mentioned for the opportunity to use the results of their work!

-Oh, and the cat:cat:: I met a similar [on CodePen](https://codepen.io/agoodwin/pen/ypeWYE).
+Oh, and the cat :cat:: I met a similar [on CodePen](https://codepen.io/agoodwin/pen/ypeWYE).
 Now the pet is resting in the footer of the homepage and asks not to poke him any kind of :mouse: mice.

 ## Quick start